-GRF line item 830405 will be used to support the administration of Ohio's Early Intervention Services Program.
+GRF line item 830405 is used to support the administration of Ohio's Early Intervention Services Program.
 Early Intervention (EI) is a statewide system that provides coordinated services to parents of infants and toddlers with disabilities or developmental delays.
-This line item will be used to meet maintenance of effort (MOE) requirements.
+This line item is used to meet maintenance of effort (MOE) requirements.
 The MOE is equal to the total amount of state and local funds spent for EI in the most recent year for which data is available.
-Federal funds for the program will be expended out of Fund 3250 line item 830609, Community Social Service Programs.
-The funds that currently support these activities are in ODODD's budget - GRF line item 322421 (\$23,401,972 estimated expenditure in FY 2023) and Fund 3250 line item 322615.
+Federal funds for the program is expended out of Fund 3250 line item 830609, Community Social Service Programs.
+The funds that previously supported these activities were in ODODD's budget - GRF line item 322421 (\$24,159,258 expenditure in FY 2023) and Fund 3250 line item 322615.
 Only the portion relating to EI is transferred from line item 322615.